mcnutty26/music-get/README.md

 * PHP

 ##License:
-music-get is licensed under the GNU GPL v3
+* music-get is licensed under the GNU GPL v3
+* The included version of youtube-dl is public domain
+* The included version of jetty is licenced under the Apache Licence 2.0